pigottlaura/SSP-04-002-Assignment-01/README.md

 # SSP-04-002-Assignment-01

 Assignment-01 for the Server Side Programming module, as part of the Creative Mulitimedia B.Sc (hons) degree course in Limerick Institute of Technology, Clonmel.
-**Note - In order to run this application locally, the appropriate environment variables would need to be set, and the mySecrets SQL script would need to be run to generate on a WAMP server (for example)**
+**Note - In order to run this application locally, the appropriate environment variables would need to be set, and the mySecrets SQL script would need to be run to generate a database (which could be run on a WAMP server, for example)**

 - App structure
     - Created using express-generator